 That comes with the mild caveat that stopping should be smoothly

-do a nice long even stop from a decent speed, preferably downhill,
+do a nice smooth and even stop from a decent speed, preferably downhill,

 using only the brake pedal.

-Then immediately get out and feel the brake rotors, front and rear.
+Then set Park and get out and feel the brake rotors, front and rear.